-If you have PCOS there is a fairly good chance that you will have heard about inositol.
-Making regular appearances on the various forums set up to aid women with the condition, this supplement is growing in popularity.
+If you have PCOS there is a fairly good chance that you have heard of a success story about taking inositol.
+Making regular appearances on the various forums set up to aid women with the condition, inositol supplements are growing in popularity.
 Those women who take it are quick to highlight its benefits and virtues; claiming improvements in menstrual cycle regularity and relief from the symptoms of androgen excess.

 Despite all of this positive press, questions remain over the effectiveness of inositol as a treatment option and it is highly improbable that your doctor will advocate its usage.

 So, why the disconnect?
 Why has inositol not advanced beyond being a supplement?
 On paper, it certainly sounds like the ideal drug candidate, so what has hindered further work on its development?
 Why are women so keen to use it that they are prepared to invest in over-the-counter complementary therapies, rather than those prescribed by their doctor?
 Let’s not forget that these supplements are also likely to have undergone a substantial mark-up in price.

 This review aims to explore some of these issues; deciphering the facts from the myths, and presenting a balanced argument so that you can make the decision that is right for you